-- offering travellers authentically African experiences - enhancing visitors' experiences, encouraging longer stays and repeat visits - turning guests into ambassadors for South African Tourism.
+- offering travellers authentically African experiences - enhancing visitors' experiences, encouraging longer stays and repeat visits - turning guests into ambassadors for South Africa.

-The Welcome Awards also promote the best businesses within each category as examples to the industry, encouraging members of the industry to share their ideas on how they can improve customer experiences and make their stay more enjoyable and impressionable.
+The Welcome Awards also promote the best businesses within each category as examples to the industry, encouraging members of the industry to share their ideas on how they can improve customer experiences and make their stay more enjoyable.